SWC walk 17.

 and the John Barleycorn

 .
 Why not try them all?
-Don't bother with the Queens Arms, though.
-Although still mentioned in the notes, it is closed.
+(The Queen’s Arms, still mentioned in the walk notes, is now a Tesco’s).
 Directions

 .
-The main SWC walk is on the “Download Walk
+The SWC Walk is on the “Download Walk”

-" button.
-The shorter hand-drawn map walk is on the "YHA Goring via Aldworth"
+The map walk is on the "YHA Goring via Aldworth"

 button.
 Anti-clockwise is suggested to tie in with the SWC walk.
 Although the length is given as 8 miles, the route to and from the station (0.8 miles to the east) is not included.
 (In essence, it is a circular walk near the YHA hostel).
 The details below link the station to the YHA walk.
 From the station

 : head right for the High Street then turn left downhill.
 Cross the river and pass the Swan pub.
 Here you have a choice of 2 anti-clockwise starts, both depicted on the map.

 • For the gentlest route, turn right about 45m after the Swan, following a sign for the Thames Path.
 Then follow the map route.
 (This is similar to the SWC start).

 • The second choice involves a steep climb with a view at the top.
 Pass the Swan pub and continue ahead across the A329 onto a lane to turn right shortly afterwards, onto the map route.
 Returning to the station: